ekeren/wing-apigatway-vpc/README.md

-# Wing platform provider for putting Amazon API Gateway inside a VPC
+# Private Amazon API Gateway Wing Plugin

 This repo is an example on how you can use Wing's [custom platform provider](https://www.winglang.io/docs/concepts/platforms#custom platforms) in order to put your Amazon API Gateway created via `cloud.Api` and all the AWS Lambda functions inside a VPC.